famanson/famanson.github.io/_posts/2018-06-16-coding-on-an-ipad.md

 - I highly recommend turning on Touch ID and add a password to your `pass` store.

 #### Encrypt.me (formerly CloakVPN)
-There is very little to complain about `Encrypt.me`  except that the old name is much cooler.
+There is very little to complain about [encrypt.me](https://encrypt.me/)  except that the old name is much cooler.
 If you have an iPhone/iPad/Mac and work remotely a lot, I highly recommend it!

 It is fast, simple, and just works.
 In some places, the connection speed might suffer when it is turned on.
 But if I need to establish a secure line to a production server while on the move in the Wild West, the trade-off is definitely acceptable.